TaitoUnited/taito-cli/docs/manual/04-configuration.md

 ## 4. Configuration

 By default only the *basic* plugin is enabled.
 You can configure your personal settings in `~/.taito/taito-config.sh` file and organization specific overrides in `~/.taito/taito-config-ORGANIZATION.sh` file.
-See the [2.
-Installation and upgrade](02-installation.md) chapter for an example of a personal configuration file.
+See the [installation and upgrade](02-installation.md) chapter for an example of a personal configuration file.

 Project specific settings are defined in `taito-config.sh` file placed at your project root folder.
 See [taito-config.sh](https://github.com/TaitoUnited/server-template/blob/master/taito-config.sh) of kubernetes-template as an example.
 In addition, user specific overrides may be defined in `taito-user-config.sh` file located at project root folder.
-The user specific file should not be committed to version control.

-> TODO: `taito-user-config.sh` is named `taito-run-env.sh` in the current taito-cli implementation and it is used only for `docker-compose up`.
+The user specific file should not be committed to version control. *TODO: `taito-user-config.sh` is named `taito-run-env.sh` in the current taito-cli implementation and it is used only for `docker-compose up`.*

-### Common settings

-This chapter describes the common taito-cli settings that are shared among plugins.
-Most of them are named with `taito` prefix and all of them are optional, unless such plugin is enabled that requires some of them.
-Plugin specific settings are prefixed with plugin name and documented in `README.md` file of [each plugin](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/plugins.md).

-> TODO: README.md for each plugin

 Settings are defined as environment variables.
-If the setting can contain multiple values, just give them separated by whitespace, for example:
+If an environment variable can contain multiple values, just give them separated by whitespace, for example:

 ```
 taito_environments="dev test canary prod"
 ```

-TIP: You can easily use the values defined in `taito-config.sh` also in your own scripts ([example](https://github.com/TaitoUnited/react-native-template/blob/dev/scripts/appcenter/post-build.sh#L9)):
+TIP: You can easily use the values defined in `taito-config.sh` also in your own scripts.
+This example is from  [react-native-template](https://github.com/TaitoUnited/react-native-template/blob/dev/scripts/appcenter/post-build.sh#L9):

 ```
 # Read settings from taito-config.sh